Key Points

 There are Six Sigma methods for incrementally improving or redesigning an existing product or process.
 IDOV is best suited for starting from scratch rather than for an incremental change.

 The first two steps of IDOV, identify and design, are driven by the VOC’s specific requirements.
-The other two steps, optimize and validate, focus on how to develop and produce the product to meet those specific requirements at a defect free level of quality.
+The other two steps, optimize and validate, focus on how to develop and produce the product to meet those specific requirements at a defect-free level of quality.

-An industry example of IDOV
+An Industry Example of IDOV

 After multiple incremental redesigns of its bottle, a beverage company decided to use IDOV to create a revolutionary and first-of-its-kind bottle.

 In the identify phase, the company organized a cross-functional team representing the functions of marketing, manufacturing, sales, quality, R&D, and Lean Six Sigma.
 Their initial tasks were to gather VOC and CTQs directly from the customer and to benchmark any competitors who might have a similar design.
-They hired a survey firm to team with their people.
+They hired a survey firm to team up with their people.

 The team used the information gathered in the design phase, along with VOC, CTQs, and benchmark data, to develop detailed product requirements and technical considerations.
 A set of initial product design drawings were made.
-The design alternatives were then evaluated and compared against each other on the basis of cost, achievable quality, manufacturability, efficiency, schedules, milestones, and available resources.
+The design alternatives were then evaluated and compared against each other based on cost, achievable quality, manufacturability, efficiency, schedules, milestones, and available resources.
 With this information, the team selected the best product design drawing that met both the customer’s requirements as well as internal requirements.

-Once the production system was set up by manufacturing, the team conducted a series of tests using prototypes as part of the validate phase.
+Once the production system was set up by manufacturing, the team conducted a series of tests using prototypes as part of the validation phase.
 They also did some test marketing of the new design.
 If there were any defects in the manufacturing process, they were identified and corrected.

 Executing an IDOV project is a bit different than the traditional DMAIC project.
 Keep these tips in mind when deciding to use the IDOV methodology.

-1. Get the right people on the team
+Get the Right People on the Team

 IDOV requires creativity and technical expertise to come up with a creative design meeting all customer product design requirements at a defect-free level of quality.
 Select a team of highly skilled people.
 Since the intent is to create and produce something new, the in-depth process knowledge required for a DMAIC project is not as critical to the success of the IDOV project.